Following the submission of your thesis or dissertation for examination you may be required to sit an oral examination known as a viva.

 The oral examination also allows you to respond to any shortcomings identified by the examiners.

-You should bring an annotated copy of your thesis to your oral examination.
+You should bring an annotated copy of your thesis to your oral examination [this may be electronic if preferred].
 No additional material is allowed, unless previously agreed with your examiners.
 No new material should be presented.

 Oral examinations for all research degrees will be recorded.
 These recordings are used only in event of an appeal based on the conduct of the examination, or when an additional examiner has been subsequently appointed to resolve a dispute.
 Recordings will be destroyed one year after the result of the examination has been confirmed, or one year after appeal proceedings have been concluded.